-- 1. Be effective;
+- 1. Be effective:

 - 2. Show progress; and

 - 3. Improve upon strategies utilized during the two prior consecutive school years.

-The addition of the SuperKids Reading Program will equip our teachers with a systematic and explicit program for the teaching of phonics.
-With an increase in the amount of instructional time that is dedicated to the foundational skills in the K-3 literacy block, students will have daily phonics instruction for at least 20-25 minutes that will be essential in moving our students forward in their word recognition skills.
-Time dedicated towards each foundational skill was not included in the literacy block in prior years, therefore, we expect to see gains in each component as teachers are responsible for creating lesson plans and interactive activities for each component that will be monitored for rigor by the building administrator and Curriculum & Instruction Director.
+The implementation of the Fountas and Pinnell Phonics Program will equip our teachers with a systematic and explicit program for the teaching of phonics.
+With an increase in the amount of instructional time that is dedicated to the foundational skills in the K-3 literacy block, students will have daily phonics instruction for at least 25-30 minutes that will be essential in moving our students forward in their letter sound and letter and word recognition skills.
+The program lacked a significant program that would provide our students with the essential instruction necessary to become proficient in phonics, thus leading to ready readers and success in future grades.